spacelift-io/user-documentation/docs/vendors/pulumi/README.md

 }
 ```

-Pulumi secrets are detected and encoded as "\[secret]" instead of the actual value, that's why there's no other string sanitization going on with Pulumi plans.
+Pulumi secrets are detected and encoded as `[secret]` instead of the actual value, that's why there's no other string sanitization going on with Pulumi plans.

 ## Modules